rvisc/easyjobcall/README.md

 which of the three, always, with an icon and a status line that do not go away.

-It does not open your microphone unless you ask it to, records nothing unless you ask, and its window is excluded from screen capture: people watching your shared screen see the meeting, not the program.
+It does not open your microphone unless you ask it to, records nothing unless you ask, and its window is excluded from screen capture: what you share stays the meeting, not your desktop.
+This is here so you do not show what you have open by mistake, not to hide that you are using a program: telling the people you are talking to is your choice.

 <p class="avvertenza">Transcribing what other people say may require their consent.
 That is the
 responsibility of whoever uses the program, and EasyJobCall does not take it on your behalf.</p>

+**Updates and security.** Security updates are provided for five years from the date a version was placed on the market.
+Anyone who finds a vulnerability can write to <vis-k@outlook.it>: they get an acknowledgement and are kept informed.
+Anyone reporting in good faith, without disclosing the problem before it is fixed, has nothing to fear.

 <p class="rimandi"><a href="https://apps.microsoft.com/detail/9PB5GMNG39FW">Microsoft Store</a>
 <span class="separatore">·</span> <a href="privacy.html#en">Privacy</a></p>